-Saving money is never easy, it essentially involves put money elsewhere that you could otherwise be spending on nice things.
-But fortunately, we’ve found some neat things to do with your money other than a savings account!
-Here are five easy ways you can easily save.
+Saving money is never easy, it essentially involves purposely hiding money rather than spending on nice things.
+But fortunately, we’ve found some easy and fun ways to save other than using the traditional savings account.

 Use AI To Save With Plum

 A new feature is the opportunity to invest your saved money to earn interest of up to 23.3% in companies like Apple and Facebook.
-Be careful though, you capital is at risk with investing, which means you could get back less money than you put in.
-You are able to select a risk level, to indicate how likely your investment will return as a loss.
+Be careful though, your capital is at risk with investing, which means you could get back less money than you put in.
+You can select a risk level, to indicate how likely your investment will return as a loss.

 Get A Smarter Bank Account

 Gone are the days of traditional banks with no seeming incentives for using them and enter the new era of banking.
 Challenger banks like Revolut are not only great for using abroad without fees but are also able to help you budget better!